aswinpradeep/Bilingual-Sentence-Aligner/README.md

     python3 bilingual_sentence_aligner.py -i1 "input1.txt" -i2 "input2.txt" -e "utf-8" -o "out.csv"

-NOTE : The Two text files are expected to have tokenized sentences for pairing.
+NOTE: The Two text files are expected to have tokenized sentences for pairing.

 The output will be a CSV file with 3 columns: